Something is not quite with the batteries, but it might not be the batteries! But then again, it could be the batteries.

 - The Mintbox computer is 5 to 15 watts depending on connected devices.
 Let’s call it 10 watts.

-- The fridge is rated at at instantaneous consumption of 72 watts, but average consumption is 440 watts per 24 hours.
+- The house fridge is rated at an instantaneous consumption of 72 watts, but average consumption is 440 watts per 24 hours, at 25ºC.
 Or only 20 watts per hour.

 - Lastly although the inverter is off, it has a little parasitic drain.
 This is called “searching” mode and consumes less than 8 watts.

-So, doing a little math, the total draw is around 47 watts which at 12.7 volts is around 3.7 Amps.
-Of course, when we turn on lights, make a cup of coffee or basically do anything, this value will go up.
+So, doing a little math, and excluding the fridges for a moment, the total background draw is around 42 watts which at 12.5 volts is around 3.4 Amps.
+This is very close to what we measure, which is around 3.5 Amps.
+Of course, when we turn on interior lights, make a cup of coffee or basically do anything, this value will go up.

 We have 2 Mastervolt AGM batteries each rated at 270 Amp Hours (Ah).
 But AGMs should not be discharged below 50% of their total capacity, so instead of 540 Ah, we really only have a combined capacity of 270 Ah.
-Without running anything, this means we would get around 69 hours of life or almost three days.
+Without running anything, this means we would get around 122 hours of life or about five days.
+In theory.

 - During cooking and dinner, which lasted an hour, another 3 Ah were consumed and the batteries were now down to 525 Ah.